iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 I designed and built an interactive Power BI dashboard that transforms raw and fragmented retail sales data into a unified decision-making command center.

-The solution analyzes ₹129M (£1.23M) in sales across 3,510 orders providing a dynamic insights into:
+The solution analyzes ₹129M (£1.23M) in sales across 3,510 orders providing dynamic insights into:

 • Product performance